paldhous/ucsc/2015/investigative-policy/md_raw/class9.md

 - What is the relationship between a nations' wealth, measured as GDP per capita, and their citizens' life expectancy?
 - How has this relationship changed over time?

-You may have realized that these are essentially the same questions asked in the Gapminder video we saw in the opening session -- so our chart will be rather similar.

 #### Make a bubble chart to explore the relationship between wealth and life expectancy, and animate over time